kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ## Defining A Custom Function For Cleaning

+All columns, except 'bahnhof_kurzel_karte' are of no interest to us, since they do not contain the GPS information for a given station.
+This is true for both, the underground and suburban train station CSV data.

 Since there are two DataFrames that need the same cleaning steps, we save some time defining a function that we hand a DataFrame as input, and that returns the cleaned DataFrame.
 The cleaning steps it does are: